BrentJMadison/gu-phone-book/README.md

 # gu-phone-book
--- Interview take home project --
+-- Interview take home project for https://goodunited.io --

 A simple proof of concept application that supports all CRUD operations.
 The frontend (React/Redux) communicates with a Node Express backend utilizing MySQL to server/store data.